1shooperman/gr-sorter/README.md

 # Book Sorter
 I am an avid reader.
-Crowd sourced tools like [Good Reads](https://www.goodreads.com/) help maintain my reading list.
+Crowd sourced tools like [goodreads](https://www.goodreads.com/) help maintain my reading list.
 It's a fantastic piece of software that allows me to quickly add books, read synopses, and read reviews.
 The only thing it was missing was the ability to add custom weights to the sorting.
 This started off as an excel sheet and some weighting algorithms developed by my fantastic wife (who also happens to be a data analyst).

 ## Tech
-* MySQL (to import the CSV exports from Good Reads)
+* SQLite (to import the CSV exports from goodreads)
 * Python because I chose to learn Python in 2018

 ## Weighting Algorithm